toffee-makes-things/CTR-eShop-Server/README.md

 # CTR-eShop-Server
 A server that will act as a replacement for the Nintendo eShop for 3DS Consoles.
+Written in PHP 8.1 (i was gonna do flask but SOAP plays nicer with PHP)

 # Supported Servers